;

 Croatia

-Croatia, a member of the European Union, has demonstrated economic resilience and growth despite recent global challenges.
-The country's economy is diversified, with strong sectors in tourism, services, industry, and agriculture.
-Economic growth is expected to continue, supported by ongoing reforms and strategic investments.
+Croatia, a member of the European Union, has demonstrated economic resilience and steady growth despite global challenges.
+The country’s economy is diversified, with strong sectors in tourism, services, industry, and agriculture, supported by ongoing reforms and strategic investments.

-In 2023, Croatia's GDP grew by 3.1%, driven by robust household and government consumption, higher investment activity, and positive net export evolution.
-For 2024, GDP growth is expected to rise to 3.3%, supported by continued real wage growth, employment increases, and strong credit activity.
-However, investment growth might slow down due to a temporary deceleration in the absorption of EU funds.
+In 2023, Croatia’s GDP grew by 3.1%, driven by robust household and government consumption, increased investment activity, and positive net exports.
+Growth is expected to continue at 3.3% in 2024, supported by real wage growth, rising employment, and strong credit activity, although investment growth may slow due to a temporary deceleration in EU fund absorption.

 Currency: